YottaDB/YDBDoc/MessageRecovery/errors.rst

 TNWARN
 ----------------------

-TNWARN, Database file xxx has 0xaaa more transactions to go before reaching the transaction number limit (0xaaa).
-Renew database with MUPIP INTEG TN_RESET.
+TNWARN, Database file xxx has aaa more transactions to go before reaching the transaction number limit (aaa).
+Renew database with MUPIP INTEG TN_RESET

 Run Time Information: This indicates that YottaDB detected that the transaction numbers in the named database are approaching the maximum number.
 This message is sent to the operator log periodically at decreasing intervals as the transaction number approaches the maximum.
 Note that the actual maximum TN is less than this theoretical limit.
 DSE DUMP FILEHEADER shows what the limit is.
 The actual limit reflects some overhead used, for example, during a TN_RESET operation.